-The final draft chapters of the IPCC AR5 WG1 assessment on the physical basis for climate change have now been published.
+The final version of the IPCC AR5 WG1 assessment on the physical basis for climate change has now been published.
 The AR5 includes, for the first time, a specific chapter and assessment on ‘near-term’ climate change, which covers the period up to 2050, but with a specific focus on the 2016-2035 period.

 The near-term period is interesting because the projections can be verified rather soon and because understanding the changes over this period may be relevant for adaptation decision making.
 This period is also relatively insensitive to the particular emissions scenario, although aerosol emissions decline quite rapidly in all RCPs which may be slightly unrealistic.
 However, the near-term is made complicated because of the role of climate variability.

-The bottom panel summarises some of the evidence used in the assessment.
-The full description and discussion of this figure, along with the rationale for the assessed range is also worth reading.
+The bottom panel summarises some of the evidence used in the overall assessment which includes estimates from: (i) a range of multi-model estimates, (ii) GCM simulations constrained by observations, (iii) initialised predictions, (iv) plausible future rates of change.
+The assessment also considers the sensitivity of the projections to the choice of reference period.
+The full description and discussion of this figure (Section 22.214.171.124), along with the rationale for the assessed range is also worth reading.

-Note that the observations for 2012 are just outside the 5-95% range from the simulations, differing from some previous analyses shown here on Climate Lab Book.
+Note that the observations for 2012 are just outside the 5-95% range from the simulations (using the 1986-2005 reference period), differing from some previous analyses shown here on Climate Lab Book.
 This small change in the percentile is partly because in this version: (i) the simulations are not masked in the same way as the observations, (ii) a different reference period is used, and (iii) all RCP scenarios are used.
+Other reference periods would give slightly different percentiles.
 Figure 11.9 is a similar figure using RCP4.5 only, with some additional focus on the next 10 years.

 A key development in AR5 compared to AR4 is that these projections are more easily tested in the next few years, and this is a very welcome and positive addition.
 The full chapter discusses changes in other climate variables and the ability of the current GCMs to make hindcasts.